adinsa/oauth2-w-oidc/README.md

 - ```oidc-server```- A simple [overlay](https://github.com/mitreid-connect/OpenID-Connect-Java-Spring-Server/wiki/Maven-Overlay-Project-How-To) of the [MITREid Connect](https://github.com/mitreid-connect/OpenID-Connect-Java-Spring-Server) server.
 - ```simple-web-app```- A copy of MITREid Connect's [simple-web-app](https://github.com/mitreid-connect/simple-web-app), which demonstrates usage of their client library.

 It also serves as a [repository-based CloudLab profile](http://docs.cloudlab.us/creating-profiles.html).
-The profile is defined in `profile.py`, which invokes `setup.sh` to provision the node.
+The profile is defined in `profile.py`, which invokes `setup.sh` to provision the nodes.

 ## Getting Started